frankyeh/DSI-Studio-Website/download.md

 - 2020/08/02: Major revision on QA calculation. nQA is now replacing QA (https://groups.google.com/g/dsi-studio/c/t-kSFxXrGFU)
 - 2023/06/28: Fiber tracking results will change because the default step size = 0 has a different implementation.
 Older versions will randomly select between 0.5 and 1.5 voxel spacing.
 The updated version will be 1.0 voxel spacing.
 To replicate older versions, set the step size to -1 in the command line.
 Fiber tracking with nonzero step size and correlation tracking is not affected.
 - 2023/07/08: Tractography atlas is further separated into 5 sets of pathways.
 The GUI and command line interface for automated fiber tracking has been modified.
 The updated DSI Studio allows for using multiple tractography atlases.
+- 2023/10/02: The Otsu's threshold was updated to ignore zeros values in the background, as a result, the equivalent value will be slightly different if there are zeros in the background.
+The seeding region in automatic fiber tracking was updated to provide more comprehensive mapping.
+The previous version seeds within a more restricted region designated by the atlas, and some branches may not be fully covered.
+The updated version will have a much larger seeding region to get better coverage.

 ## Download Links